ORNL/cpp-proposals-pub/D1674/evolving-from-blas.md

 This would have the side benefit of extending the set of operations "for free."
 For example, the overloading approach would give users a `xWAXPY` operation `W := alpha*X + Y` without adding a new function name or increasing implementer effort.
-Another advantage is that the C++ interface could remove scalar arguments like `alpha` and `beta`, and instead accept `scaled_view` (see D1673), without semantic wrinkles.
+(In our proposal D1673R0, we show how `basic_mdspan`'s accessor policy would let us remove scalar arguments like `alpha` and `beta` as well.)

 The disadvantage of this approach is that implementations could no longer just call the existing BLAS interface directly.
 They would need to introduce run-time checks (beyond what the BLAS already does) for `alpha = 0` or `beta = 0` cases.
-However, BLAS implementations (that some vendors write already) or other BLAS-like libraries likely have internal functions for implementing the different cases, in order to avoid branches in inner loops.
-Furthermore, a high-quality implementation of a C++ standard linear algebra library would want special cases for vectors and matrices with very small compile-time sizes.
+This is one justification for proposing the removal of these special cases if adding linear algebra to the C++ standard library (see our proposal D1673R0).
+BLAS implementations (that some vendors write already) or other BLAS-like libraries likely have internal functions for implementing the different cases, in order to avoid branches in inner loops.
+A standard library written by vendors could access those internal functions.
+Furthermore, a C++ linear algebra library for vectors and matrices with very small compile-time sizes would in any case not want to have these run-time branches.

 A C++ library could alternately say that any `Inf` or `NaN` values (either in input arrays or as the intermediate result of computations, like `A * B` in the `alpha * A * B` term) give implementation-defined results.
-However, this would make the library's specification non-generic, and thus nonidiomatic.
+However, this would make the library's specification non-generic on the matrix element type, which would defeat our goal of a generic linear algebra library.

-#### Unconditionally read-and-write arguments
+### Unconditionally read-and-write arguments

 Many BLAS functions have unconditionally read-and-write behavior for their output arguments.
 This includes